tintin10q/csai_ml_final_summary/ML_final_summary.md

 Now here are some more things about entropy she discussed.

-What this shows is that if a sequence is more equal then as in there is an equal division of p between classes then the entropy is higher.
+What this shows are that if a sequence is more equal then as in there is an equal division of p between classes then the entropy is higher.
 This makes entropy the method for dealing with unbalanced data.

 <u>The idea of using entropy is to try a split and then to calculate what the entropy is after the split.
 Take the option that has the **lowest entropy** after the split.
 This option has the least uncertainty.</u>